 I spent part of two days at Dunsmuir City Park and Botanical Gardens.
 It’s more forest than what you would typically think of as a city park.
 The first time, Samantha and I walked around looking at all the flowers and having fun at the playground.
 I didn’t shoot any photos but made a mental note to return on the way home.
 So I photographed around the Sacramento River for an hour by myself before the long drive home to the Bay Area while Samantha went off to work.
 A perfectly relaxing way to end a great trip.

 ChromaLuxe Metal Edge Mount - Ready To Hang

 Dye-sublimation ChromaLuxe metal prints have excellent contrast and saturation which make for a modern, eye-catching fine art photography print.
 ChromaLuxe prints are weather-resistant and the most durable print substrate available which make them ideal for high-traffic locations including hospitals, hotels, offices and restaurants.

 My ChromaLuxe metal prints come with a glossy finish featuring vibrant, saturated colors.
 The edge mount frame is 1.3" thick and comes ready to hang.
 The back of the print includes my signature backstamp.
-Beginning in 2019, I will be custom signing all individual prints with a digital signature for provenance unless requested otherwise.
+I custom sign all individual prints with a digital signature for provenance unless requested otherwise.